Names: Madikizela-Mandela, Winnie

 She decided to send her daughters to boarding school in Swaziland, in the hope that the girls could escape harassment and continue their education.
 In 1969, she was detained under the Terrorism Act and was placed in solitary confinement for seventeen months.
 In 1970, she was placed under house arrest.
 She repeatedly flaunted this order and was charged on a number of occasions.

 During the 1976 youth uprisings, she established the Black Women’s Federation and the Black Parents’ Association.
 Both these organisations allied themselves to the Black Consciousness Movement, an ideology which rejected all ‘White’ values and embraced a positive ‘Black’ world view.
-For this role Winnie was detained, in 1977, under the Internal Security Act and banished to Brandfort in the Orange Free State.
+For this role Winnie was detained, in 1977, under the Internal Security Act and banished to Brandfort in the Orange Free State (now Free State).
 There she helped set up a crèche and a clinic with Dr. Abu Baker Asvat.

 She returned to her home in 1986 and resumed her ANC activities.
 Although Winnie’s opposition to P.W.
 Botha’s regime earned her the title of “Mother of the Nation”, her conduct was not irreproachable.
 In a speech at Munsieville outside Johannesburg in 1986 Winnie propagated the barbaric necklace method of killing township dissidents and alleged police informers by saying: “Together hand-in-hand, with our boxes of matches and our necklaces, we shall liberate this country.”
 She was referring to the method of killing in which victims had a tire placed around their neck, were doused with petrol and set on fire.